jipolanco/PencilFFTs.jl/docs/src/PencilFFTs.md

 ## [Measuring performance](@id PencilFFTs.measuring_performance)

 It is possible to measure the time spent in different sections of the distributed transforms using the [TimerOutput](https://github.com/KristofferC/TimerOutputs.jl) package.
 This has a (very small) performance overhead, so it is disabled by default.
-To enable time measurements, call `TimerOutputs.enable_debug_timings(PencilFFTs)` and `TimerOutputs.enable_debug_timings(PencilFFTs.Pencils)` after loading `PencilFFTs`.
+To enable time measurements, call `TimerOutputs.enable_debug_timings(PencilFFTs)` and `TimerOutputs.enable_debug_timings(PencilFFTs.PencilArrays)` after loading `PencilFFTs`.
 For more details see the [TimerOutput docs](https://github.com/KristofferC/TimerOutputs.jl#overhead).

 Minimal example: